Supersilentdev/AWS-EC2-LAMP-Server-for-Wordpress-using-Amazon-Linux-2/README.md

    - Replace 'wpuser' and 'wppassword' with a secure username and password in the command:

      ```sql
-     CREATE DATABASE wordpress;
+     CREATE DATABASE ss;
      CREATE USER 'wpuser'@'localhost' IDENTIFIED BY 'wppassword';
      GRANT ALL PRIVILEGES ON * . * TO 'wpuser'@'localhost';
      FLUSH PRIVILEGES;
      exit;
      ```

-**Making Wordprees default**
+**Making ss default**

-   - Update the httpd configuration file to set WordPress as the default DocumentRoot:
+   - Update the httpd configuration file to set ss as the default DocumentRoot:

      ```bash
      sudo nano /etc/httpd/conf/httpd.conf